William James Topley: Career

 In 1864, Topley was employed as an apprentice to William Notman in Montreal.
 In 1868, the year following Canadian Confederation, Topley was placed in charge of a new portrait studio opened by Notman (his first outside of Montreal) on Wellington Street in Ottawa.
 The studio occupied a purpose-built structure across from the new Parliament buildings, and would specialize in portrait photography.
 Topley became the proprietor of this studio in 1872, which attracted over 2,300 sitters each year.
 By 1875, Topley had ended his business relationship with Notman and opened a studio of his own in Ottawa at the corner of Metcalfe Street and Queen Street.
 This studio was designed by the architect King McCord Arnoldi in the Italianate style and also served as a residence for Topley, however financial difficulties would see his studio moved to several locations throughout Ottawa until 1888 when it was permanently established at 132 Sparks Street.

 An innovation that Topley learned from William Notman was the composite photograph.
 In 1876, Topley created one to commemorate the costume ball thrown by Governor General Lord Dufferin and his wife in February of that year—the first of several such balls thrown over the next two decades.
 By combining many separate photographs of individual participants within a single, large-scale frame, Topley captured the scale of the event along with the details of each person’s costume.
+He also produced similar images of attendees at skating carnivals, which were more accessible social events popular in the late 19th century.